seba495g/495BrowserTool-MultiTool-Browser/README.md

 |— Press Ctrl+Shift+i to enter Inspect

-|— after that, go to console, which is at the top
+|— after that, click on Console, which is at the top

 |— when your in console, paste the code and press enter